Coronavirus (COVID-19) FAQs and Resources

-- We recently polled our members for some of their most common questions regarding employment law.
+- We polled our members for some of their most common questions regarding employment law.
 Read the FAQ document here.
-OVMA also recently hosted an employment law webinar.
+OVMA also hosted an employment law webinar.
 The recording and additional questions can be found on their website here.

 - Should veterinary staff routinely wear (cloth) masks in the clinic?
 Read what Dr. Scott Weese has to say about routine mask use in vet clinics, in this blog post from April 5th.